percona/pxb-docs/docs/faq.md

-# Frequently Asked Questions
+# Frequently asked questions

-## Does *Percona
-XtraBackup* 8.0 support making backups of databases in versions prior to 8.0?
+## Does Percona XtraBackup 8.0 support making backups of databases in versions prior to 8.0?

 *Percona XtraBackup* 8.0 does not support making backups of databases created in versions prior to 8.0 of *MySQL*, *Percona Server for MySQL* or